 Ennis - McAllister home prices are not only among the most expensive in Montana, but Ennis - McAllister real estate also consistently ranks among the most expensive in America.

-Because occupations involving physical labor dominate the local economy, Ennis - McAllister is generally considered to be a blue-collar town.
-45.12% of the Ennis - McAllister workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Ennis - McAllister is a blue-collar town, with 45.12% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Ennis - McAllister is a town of sales and office workers, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Ennis - McAllister who work in office and administrative support (10.92%), management occupations (10.63%), and sales jobs (7.86%).

 Ennis - McAllister is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Ennis - McAllister who are college-educated is close to the national average for all communities of 21.84%: 19.47% of the adults in Ennis - McAllister have a bachelor's degree or advanced degree.
+In terms of college education, Ennis - McAllister is nearly on par with the US average for all cities of 21.84%: 19.47% of adults 25 and older in Ennis - McAllister have a bachelor's degree or advanced degree.

 The per capita income in Ennis - McAllister in 2022 was $32,916, which is middle income relative to Montana and the nation.
 This equates to an annual income of $131,664 for a family of four.
 However, Ennis - McAllister contains both very wealthy and poor people as well.